Launch of NASA's Artemis 1 test flight postponed after issues arise

 And if that wasn't enough, an unusual line of frost was spotted on the exterior of the rocket's core stage — a possible indicator of a leak of some sort, a crack in thermal insulation or some other issue.

-Engineers were hopeful the issues could be resolved before the end of the two-hour launch window.
 Backup launch opportunities are available on September 2 and 5.
-If the rocket isn't off the pad by then, the SLS will have to be hauled back to the Vehicle Assembly Building for servicing.
+But if the rocket isn't off the pad by then, the SLS will have to be hauled back to the Vehicle Assembly Building for servicing.

 for more features.